Guide to Visiting NASA Space Center Houston

 There are two NASA Space Center Houston theaters, the Destiny Theater and the Space Center Theater.
 We went to the Destiny Theater.

-- The Destiny Theater shows the film “Human Destiny,” which uses NASA archival footage to tell the story of how NASA came to be, followed by the story of the significant NASA events and accomplishments.
+- The Destiny Theater shows the film “Human Destiny,” which uses NASA archival footage to tell how NASA came to be, followed by the story of the significant NASA events and accomplishments.
 The film is about 15 minutes long and will be shown throughout the day.
-It is well worth watching this film as it is an excellent introduction to the exhibits.
+This film is well worth watching as it is an excellent introduction to the exhibits.
 Also in this theater is the lectern that U.S. President John F. Kennedy used when he gave his landmark speech announcing his intention to land an American on the moon.

 - The second is the Space Center Theater.
-It is a state-of-the-art 4K theater and the most significant 4K theater in Texas.
+It is a state-of-the-art 4K theater and Texas’s most significant 4K theater.
 It shows a variety of space-related movies, documentaries, and animations.

 International Space Station Gallery in Space Center Houston